kyma-project/community/sig-and-wg/sig-core/proposals/objects-store-proposal.md

 Object resource mandatory information is the:
 - reference info about the source file/object location that must be fetched by ObjectStore with 2 different modes:
-  - direct link fetch - the link points directly to file that need to be fetched
+  - `single` - the link points directly to object that needs to be fetched
-  - index.yaml ref - the link to index file that contains reference to files that need to be separately fetch from a given relative location
+  - `index` - the link to index.yaml file that contains reference to files that need to be separately fetch from a given relative location
+  - `package` - the link to the zip/tar file that must be unziped before it is uploaded
 ```
 #sample of index file with markdown and assets files
 apiVersion: v1